Guidance for research supervisors

 Undertaking a Research in Practice (RinP) placement is a mandatory component of a PhD if the studentship was funded by the ESRC from Autumn 2024.
-Students will spend the equivalent of 3 months away from their PhD research, working with an external host partner on a discrete project, challenge or research question.
-This gives students the opportunity to put their research question into context, and to develop valuable skills that they can bring back to their research project.
+Postgraduate researchers will spend the equivalent of 3 months away from their PhD research, working with an external host partner on a discrete project, challenge or research question.
+This gives researchers the opportunity to put their PhD research into context, and to develop valuable skills that they can bring back to their project.

 Sara De Jong & Judith Krauss, PhD Supervisors

-The placement scheme has been designed to be flexible to cater for all students’ needs and requirements, so there is something for everyone.
-Students are responsible for choosing what they do, where they do it, and when they do it, to suit their needs and career aspirations.
-It is expected that all placement actvity should be agreed in consultation with you as their research supervisor.
-Your role is important in ensuring your student gets the most out of their experience.
+The placement scheme has been designed to be flexible to cater for all researchers’ needs and requirements, so there is something for everyone.
+Researchers are responsible for choosing what they do, where they do it, and when they do it to suit their needs and career aspirations.
+It is expected that all placement activity should be agreed in consultation with you as their research supervisor.
+Your role is important in ensuring your researcher gets the most out of their experience.

 Before the placement

-Before your student starts their placement, there are certain actions you should take as their research supervisor:
+Before your researcher starts their placement, there are certain actions you should take as their supervisor:

 The WRDTP Placements Manager will deliver an online briefing session in early 2025, and all research supervisors will be invited to attend by email.